abiradar-enine/python-jobs/README.md

 7. Add a new app to the project, name : cars.
 8. Implement basic authentication in the app and make sure only authenticated users access the HomePage of the project.
 9. Create the following models
-      Car model.
+      <br>Car model.
-          1. maker : String field : Foreign Key
+          <br>1. maker : String field : Foreign Key
-          2. car_name : String field
+          <br>2. car_name : String field
-          3. hpp : Int field
+          <br>3. hpp : Int field
-          4. launch_date : Date field
+          <br>4. launch_date : Date field
-      Maker Model.
+      <br>Maker Model.
-          1. name : String field
+          <br>1. name : String field
-          2. number_of_cars : Int field
+          <br>2. number_of_cars : Int field
 10. Add a simple function based view, to return “My First Function !@#”.
 11. Create a route to the new app(‘cars/test/’) which displays the welcome info :
       1. Welcome To 1E9 Task.
 12. Create a view to display the list of Cars on the “cars/list/” route of your app.
 13. Using Curl, get the result of the above api, paste the curl request and the output to a curl_output.txt file.
-Under the test_data folder create a folder with your name and place the curl_output.txt file under it.
+Under the test_data folder (Create if not present) place the curl_output.txt file under it.
 14. In the  “cars/list/” route, only display the cars with launch date in future and Car names that start with ‘F’.
 15. Pass a suffix_string parameter to  “cars/list/” route and it must be appended to every car name that is listed.
 16. On the  “cars/list/” route make every alternate line blue.
 And centre the Heading.